-That month of May was to be a period when the Newfoundlanders would move hither and thither on the Arras Front, marching into and out of the trenches.
-While there was to be the ever-present artillery-fire, concerted infantry activity, particularly after May 15 - officially the last day of the Battle of Arras - had been limited, apart from the marching.
+That month of May was a period when the Newfoundlanders would move hither and thither on the Arras Front, never far from Arras itself.
+While there was to be the ever-present artillery-fire, concerted infantry activity, particularly after May 15 - officially the last day of the Battle of Arras - was limited, apart from the marching.